cornell-zhang/catalyst2018/lab1/README.md

 ### Part 3.
 Building a Simple Calculator
 In this section, you will use all the knowledge you have previously gained about digital circuits, to work incrementally towards building a two-bit ripple-carry adder.
 First, you will build a half-adder, then a full adder, and then lastly combine your work with that of another group’s in order to create a two-bit ripple-carry adder.
 Note the connection between the parity checker and the adder.
 We can first look at the XOR gates used for both devices.
 As we found in the previous section, the XOR gate is convenient for finding odd numbers of 1's in the input where it will output 1 for those combinations of input.
 This property is also useful for binary arithmatic since whenever the two inputs are 1, the addition will result in a 0 with a carry out of 1.
 To help understand the relationship, write the truth table for a half adder.
 It should have two inputs and two outputs as seen in Figure 13.
+A carry out in binary arithmatic is similar to decimal arithmatic where in decimal arithmatic we carry over the 1..9 to the next order when the addition is greater than 10.
+In binary addition, we carry over the 1 when addition is greater than 1.

 #### Part 3.A Experiment with Half-Adder
 Wire up the half-adder shown in Figure 13 below.